strattonbrazil/busyimg/docs/ARCHITECTURE.md

 #### Getting *something* out instead of nothing

 BusyImg (busyimg.com) is a simple and fun site to display images with many details and annotations so users can inspect them.
+The image [Another Night at the Warp Core Cafe](https://busyimg.com/i/warp-core-cafe) by [Jeff Carlisle](http://jeffcarlisle.com/) is an example image that inspired me to write this app.

-Generally speaking all the functionality needed for a normal user browsing the site can be handled using static webpages.
+All the functionality needed for a normal user browsing the site can be handled using static webpages.
 The architecture questions then relate to the tooling to generate the content.

-This architecture is a series of compromises to get this small project out into production--cut scope or never release it.
-Ideally many of these decisions can be improved as needed.
-Below is rundown of a good-enough-for-now solution to get the idea out in production.
+This architecture described below is a series of compromises to get this small project out into production with a limited time investment--cut scope or never release it.
+Ideally many of these decisions can be improved as needed, but is a good-enough-for-now solution.

 ![Example annotation in a picture](lara.png)